filecash/filecash-docs/docs/mine/lotus/miner-setup.md

 ## Connectivity to the miner

-Before you start your miner, it is **very important** to configure it so that it is reachable from any peer in the Filecoin network.
+Before you start your miner, it is **very important** to configure it so that it is reachable from any peer in the Filecash network.
 For this you will need a stable public IP and edit your `~/.lotusminer/config.toml` as follows:

 ```toml
 ...